The Conspiracy of Claudius Civilis: Later history

-On 10 August 1734, the painting was bought at auction in Amsterdam by the merchant Nicolaas Kohl from Arensborg (1675-1751).
+On 10 August 1734, the painting was bought at auction in Amsterdam by the merchant Nicolaas Kohl from Arensborg (1675–1751).
 Supposedly it came to Sweden as inheritance from Kohl's widow, Sophia Grill, who died in 1766 in Zwammerdam (Netherlands).
 It was acquired by Anna Johanna Grill, the sole daughter of the wealthy Claes Grill.
-Anna Johanna (1745-1801) was married to the Stockholm merchant Henrik Wilhelm Peill (1730-1797).
+Anna Johanna (1745–1801) was married to the Stockholm merchant Henrik Wilhelm Peill (1730–1797).
 Probably on the advice of artist friends, perhaps because of its size, Peill deposited the painting at the Royal Swedish Academy of Arts.
 It can be seen hanging on the wall in the background of a painting by Elias Martin of the visit of King Gustav III to the Academy in 1782.
 In 1785 the painting was transferred to the Stockholm Palace.
 In 1798, the work was donated to the Academy of Fine Arts by Anna Johanna Grill, the widow of Peill and the sister of Adolf Ulric Grill, who was a member and for a while president of the Academy.

 Peill, who had previously supported the King financially in his coup d'état in 1772, complied, and a plan of the royal collection shows the painting in a central position in one of the galleries.
 Around 1782, the painting was restored by conservator Erik Hallblad.
-Hallblad (1720-1814), who had developed or learnt a method for transferring an oil painting from one canvas to another, removed the paint layer from Rembrandt's original canvas and attached it to a new one.
+Hallblad (1720–1814), who had developed or learnt a method for transferring an oil painting from one canvas to another, removed the paint layer from Rembrandt's original canvas and attached it to a new one.
 Some damage appears to have occurred during this risky process; the extra sword now seen on the painting was probably added by Hallblad to mask this.
 The painting is still owned by the Academy of Arts but has been deposited since 1864 in the Nationalmuseum in Stockholm.

 In the beginning of the twentieth century, a Danish author, Karl Madsen, noticed the sketch from Munich and assumed that Rembrandt—after his bankruptcy—fled to Sweden.
 He suggested that Rembrandt had painted the one-eyed Northern god, king and priest Odin.
 In fact, Rembrandt's burial in Westerkerk was discovered in 1866, and the true history of the painting had been published in 1891.

 In March 2008, the Academy valued the painting at 750 million kronor (£61m, or $123m), but then put it on sale at 300 million kronor (£24m, or $49m—that is, at a 60% discount), on the condition that it be deposited straight back to the museum, and shown there as before, after purchase.
 This unusual measure was taken in order to raise money for exhibitions and other activities.
+Ultimately the painting did not find a buyer, and the Academy retained ownership.